stanfordnmbl/osim-rl/TUTORIAL.md

 To run 200 steps of environment enter `python` interpreter and run:

-    from osim.env import ArmEnv
+    from osim.env import GaitEnv

     env = ArmEnv(visualize=True)
+    observation = env.reset()
-    for i in range(200):
+    for i in range(500):
-        env.step(env.action_space.sample())

-## Objective
+        observation, reward, done, info = env.step(env.action_space.sample())

 The goal is to construct a controler, i.e. a function from the state space to action space, to maximize the total reward.

-    from osim.env import ArmEnv

-    env = ArmEnv(visualize=True)
-    observation = env.reset() # restart the environment and get the current state

-    def my_controler(observation):
+Suppose you trained a neural network mapping observations (the current state of the model) to actions (muscles activations), i.e. you have a function `action = my_controler(observation)`, then

-        # your controler
+    # ...
-        return env.action_space.sample() # for now just random action

-    total_reward = 0
-    for i in range(200):
+    for i in range(500):
         # make a step given by the controler and record the state and the reward
-        observation, reward, _, _ = env.step(my_controler(observation))
+        observation, reward, done, info = env.step(my_controler(observation))
         total_reward += reward

     # Your reward is
     print("Total reward %f" % total_reward)

-## Training in rllab

-Go to

-    scripts/rllab/

-### Training

-For training the Arm example with DDPG:

-    python experiment.py -e Arm -a DDPG

-For training the Arm example with TRPO:

-    python experiment.py -e Arm -a TRPO

-### Test

-Show the result

-    python visualize.py -p /path/to/params.pkl
+Below we present how to train a basic controller using keras-rl

 ## Training in keras-rl